Student Voice, Leadership & Participation

 - Personal Development

-Two prefects per subject have a responsibility to carry out roles designated by each subject area to support with lessons and extra-curricular activities.
+We have 50 subject prefects (including the 10 Senior Prefects) who have a responsibility to carry out roles designated by each subject area to support with lessons and extra-curricular activities.

-We believe that being a member of the Student Council instils a sense of responsibility and pride in our students; not only within the school, but within themselves.
+We believe that for our students, being a member of the Student Council instils a sense of responsibility and pride, not only within the school, but within themselves.

 Wellbeing Ambassadors are specific students within our school who have expressed an interest in supporting the Mental Health and Emotional Wellbeing of all students in our community.
 This could be by simply being a friendly face, or someone to talk to about issues of concern.
 Each month, they also have a focus and work as a team to highlight these causes within the school.